Review & Rating

 Lota has also established a U.S. based customer service and warranty operation to support its faucets sold in the U.S. and Canada.

 Lota brand plumbing products, especially compression-style faucet valves, have been sold for years in the U.S., but until recently the Lota name has not been associated with decorative sanitary ware, such as faucets.
 But, that may be changing.
 We are starting to see faucets for sale identified as made by Lota.
-Many Glacier Bay and Pegasus are now identified as Lota faucets.
+Many faucets are now identified as made by Lota.
 Lota is also starting to showcase its faucet products on its U.S. website, Lota U.S.A., which we think is probably a prelude to more aggressively marketing the Lota brand in the U.S.

 Lota is still learning how to play nice in the international marketplace.